 “…in this world of instant everything, productive gardening re-teaches one the true meaning of that old word, patience.” ~Richard Beckett

-I love this quote because it is so true.
-Over my career as a middle-school and high-school teacher I have seen the “instant everything” creeping more and more into the lives of our students.
+I love this quote because it’s so true.
+Over my career as a middle-school and high-school teacher I have seen the “instant everything” creeping more and more into the lives of our children.
 Life lessons, like the value of patience and hard work, seem to be taught less and less.
 In many ways we are at a crisis point in the education of our children.
-As you read the following quote keep in mind that the author lived a century ago.
+As you read the following quote, keep in mind that the author lived a century ago.

-“If we paid no more attention to our plants than we have to your children, we would now be living in a jungle of weed.” – Luther Burbank.
+“If we paid no more attention to our plants than we have to our children, we would now be living in a jungle of weed.” – Luther Burbank.

 I wonder what Luther Burbank would say today….
-Would he have something to say about our children’s lack of knowledge of the natural world, to say nothing of ourselves as parents and teachers?
+Would he have something to say about our children’s lack of knowledge of the natural world, knowledge we lack as parents and teachers?
 Would he have something to say about where our eyes are focused and what we do with our hands?
-We are living in a dangerous world where fast food is destroying a slow-paced way of living and a screen the enjoyment found working in the dirt.
+We are living in a dangerous world where fast food is destroying a slow-paced way of living and a screen is destroying the enjoyment found working in the dirt.
 Our generation has the opportunity to help our children, to make a difference in the way they grow up.